Below are descriptions of our current projects. For information on past projects, please explore the navigation to the left.

 The IWHR Clinic works to promote the rights, protection and physical security of marginalized and at-risk Iraqis and to prevent these groups from experiencing violence and protect those who are threatened.
 Thousands of Iraqis today are at risk of violence as a result of their real or perceived sexual orientation, gender identity, or nonconformist social behavior.
 They are deprived of their human rights, ostracized, and marginalized, and hundreds have even been brutally murdered in the past three years.
 With regard to honor crimes, women, men, and members of the LGBT community alike remain at serious risk of violence do to conduct perceived to be contrary to traditional mores.
 Clinic students engage in litigation through both UN human rights mechanisms; collaborate with UN Human Rights Experts; develop and submit expert testimony; train partner groups on how to best identify and document cases of marginalized and at-risk Iraqis, and; conduct investigations on Iraqi gender human rights abuses.

-Reproductive Rights in Asia and Latin America
+Reproductive Rights in Texas, Asia and Latin America

 Ending Collateral Consequences of Sex Trafficking